openshift-labs/learn-katacoda/introduction/federated-clusters/finish.md

 If you are curious enough, see [the official repo](https://github.com/kubernetes-sigs/kubefed) where you can find the most updated information about federation.

-We also have the [federation-dev repository](https://github.com/openshift/federation-dev) with demos, labs and examples of the use of Kubefed.
+We also have the [federation-dev repository](https://github.com/openshift/federation-dev) with demos, labs and examples of the use of KubeFed.

 ## What's next?